‘I Can’t Breathe’: Minneapolis Man Held Down By Cops Dies

 — Mukhtar M. Ibrahim (@mukhtaryare) May 26, 2020

-In the disturbing video, filmed at the intersection of Chicago Avenue and East 38th Street in Minneapolis around 8pm on Monday, an African-American man can be heard begging for his life as an officer pins him down by the neck for several minutes.
+In the video, filmed at the intersection of Chicago Avenue and East 38th Street in Minneapolis about 8 p.m. on Monday, an African-American man, now identified as Floyd, can be heard saying he can’t breathe as a white officer pins him down by the neck for several minutes.

 The man can be heard calling out for his mother.